bayer-science-for-a-better-life/Img2Mol/README.md

 * `model/`: stores the trained model weights as pickled files.
 The download-link will be provided in future soon

 ## Installation
+If you are working with Windows, we recommend using the Windows Subsystem for Linux (WSL).

 #### Environment
 Create a new environment: